devbit-showcases/EliasVerstappe/README.md

 ## Usage example

-To execute this program, log in to your Pi, navigate to the correct directory and type `make` in the terminal.
+To compile this program, log in to your Pi, navigate to the correct directory and type `make` in the terminal.
+To compile AND execute, execute `make && ./bin/nubg_touchberry` in the terminal.

 ## Development setup